eduardNeagoe/tennis-court-reservation-platform/README.md

 # Tenis Court Reservation Platform

-This is a rest-based application for creating and managing reservations for a tennis court.

-## Tech stack
+## This is a RESTful microservice built with Spring Boot providing

+### Detailed tech stack:

 - Spring Boot
-- SPring Data JPA
+- Spring Data JPA for interacting with data
-- Graddle
+- Graddle as a build tool
-- Swagger
+- Swagger for documenting the REST endpoints
-- H2 database
+- H2 Database for in-memory database
-- Mapstruct
-- Lombok
+- Lombok for logging and for eliminating boilerplate POJO coding
+- Mapstruct for mapping entities to DTOs and vice-versa
+- Gradle as a build tool

+## Purpose

+The purpose of this app is to handle creating and managing reservations for a tennis court.

+## Deployment:

+Run `mvn spring-boot:run` to start the application.